Tuberculose (TB)

 When a person develops active TB disease, the symptoms (such as cough, fever, night sweats, or weight loss) may be mild for many months.
 This can lead to delays in seeking care, and results in transmission of the bacteria to others.
 People with active TB can infect 10–15 other people through close contact over the course of a year.
 Without proper treatment, 45% of HIV-negative people with TB on average and nearly all HIV-positive people with TB will die.

-• In 2022, Eight countries accounted for more than two-thirds of the global total: India, Indonesia, China, the Philippines, Pakistan, Nigeria, Bangladesh and the Democratic Republic of the Congo.
+• Eight countries continue to account for about two-thirds of global TB cases: India, Indonesia, the Philippines, China, Pakistan, Nigeria, the Democratic Republic of the Congo and Bangladesh.

 Who is most at risk?